Molecular Mechanisms in Cancer

 - Department of Immunology, Genetics and Pathology

-180 credits within the natural sciences, medical, biomedical, civil engineering programmes or equivalent education.
-All educations need to include chemistry or biochemistry and molecular biology with genomics of 30 credits.
+120 finished credits of university studies within the Natural Sciences, Medical, Biomedical, civil engineers programmes or international education; all educations need to include chemistry or biochemistry, molecular biology with genomics of 30 credits

 The aim of the course is to provide an in-depth understanding of the molecular mechanisms underlying the development of cancer.
 The course will provide students with the knowledge and training needed to approach and formulate scientific questions relevant to the cancer biology.
 The course will also survey the frontiers of cancer research and aims to make the students accustomed to the applied advanced methods, technologies and state-of-the-art web-tools used in cancer research.

-- describe the major risk factors for carcinogenesis and how they are connected to the molecular mechanisms of cancer development
+Understand the major risk factors for carcinogenesis and how they are connected to the molecular mechanisms of cancer development.

-- discuss new therapeutic strategies targeting tumour-associated molecular mechanisms, and how the new genetic and epigenetic knowledge can be used clinically
+Have knowledge of new therapeutic strategies targeting tumour-associated molecular mechanisms, and how the new genetic and epigenetic knowledge can be used clinically.

-Practical exercises during the course can be in the form of laboratory exercises and computer-based exercises.
+Practical exercises during the course can be in the form of group demonstrations such as histopathology or cell imaging.
+Also web-based materials will be used.

 Seminars together with researchers during the course will give opportunities for students to discuss ongoing research in the field of cancer biology.